 During winter 2018, the following themes were discussed:

 The purpose of these meetings is to offer opportunities for planning and organizing the future of a child or sibling with an intellectual disability, in order to provide for their security in every way possible, in a way that includes the specific information and tools for doing so.
 Parent-members of the MAIH who have been through this process share their experiences.
 Speakers have also been invited to address relevant topic.
 Since this is a process that involves ongoing discussion as a group, parents are required to sign up for the three dates in the fall session.
-Three more meeting relating to planning for the future will be held during the winter session.
+Themes during the Fall session were the following :

 Testimonials from MAIH members

 Jean-Simon is the spokesman of the MAIH for the year 2018-2019.
 His participation in some activities of the MAIH has allowed him to develop his self-confidence and to be more autonomous!

 Véronique has been a member of the MAIH since 2001 but has sometimes stopped participating in the activities of the association due to a job.
 She has participated in activities for some years now, which allows her to have a [...]

 Jacques is very fond of visiting the MAIH team and he always wants to help and get involved in different volunteer tasks, as the MAIH "belongs to him".